Fuel Property Testing: Sulfur

 Overview

 Sulfur test methods have always been important for compliance with mandated fuel sulfur regulations.
-As fuel sulfur regulations have tightened, for example to the 15 mg/kg for ultra low sulfur diesel (ULSD) in North America, the test method limits have been pushed further.
+As fuel sulfur regulations have tightened, for example to the 15 mg/kg for ultra low sulfur diesel (ULSD) in North America and 10 mg/kg in Europe, the test method limits have been pushed further.
 It is very challenging to accurately and precisely quantify fuel sulfur at these levels.
 Many test methods cannot be used because of poor precision and/or accuracy.

 Techniques for fuel sulfur include wet chemistry, X-ray fluorescence, atomic spectroscopy and various thermal combustion methods with different detection techniques such as microcoulometry, UV-fluorescence, and electrochemistry.

-Table 1 outlines some of the more common test methods used to quantify sulfur in middle distillate fuels.
+Table 1 outlines some test methods used to quantify sulfur in middle distillate fuels.
 Also shown is the range of sulfur concentrations and ASTM D975 diesel fuel grades they are applicable to.

 Table 1